This factsheet is for information only. It is recommended that you get legal advice about your situation.

 GOLDEN RULE: It can be difficult to work out what is covered by your policy so if you are unsure get advice from the Insurance Law Service 1300 663 464, or your private solicitor.

-If the insurer advises you that your policy has been cancelled or has lapsed and you are not covered for the event you should seek legal advice immediately and read our fact sheet (insert link).
+If the insurer advises you that your policy has been cancelled or has lapsed and you are not covered for the event you should seek legal advice immediately and read our What can I do if my Home and/or Contents Insurance claim is refused?factsheet.
 You should ask the insurer to:

 - Provide you a copy of any correspondence about the cancellation;